-- Lambeth Council Resident and staff surveys completed and listening events over the summer - GSTT patient experience of virtual outpatient appointments, to inform stand down of unnecessary face-to-face consultations - KCH survey to understand patient feelings about coming back into hospital premises for planned appointments, and views on proposed safety measures, e.g. social distancing in waiting areas, temperature checks, one-way system around hospital site - Lambeth GP practices survey of patient and staff experience of accessing primary care and barriers met - King's Health Partners how people with learning disabilities have been able to maintain social connections online - Children and Young People Alliance experience during pandemic of what models of delivery or services to retain, reinvent, restore or leave behind - Healthwatch Lambeth impact of pandemic on people's health and care needs and on the support they receive from services or through informal networks; targeting adults with long term health needs and people who use/need social care, especially older people, shielded and at risk groups - Black Thrive surveys and community research with BAME communities and homeless migrants - Age UK Lambeth experience of coming out of lockdown.
+- Lambeth Council Resident and staff surveys completed and listening events over the summer - GSTT patient experience of virtual outpatient appointments, to inform stand down of unnecessary face-to-face consultations - KCH survey to understand patient feelings about coming back into hospital premises for planned appointments, and views on proposed safety measures, e.g. social distancing in waiting areas, temperature checks, one-way system around hospital site - Lambeth GP practices survey with over 8,000 responses of patient and staff experience of accessing primary care and barriers met - King's Health Partners how people with learning disabilities have been able to maintain social connections online - Children and Young People Alliance experience during pandemic of what models of delivery or services to retain, reinvent, restore or leave behind - Healthwatch Lambeth impact of pandemic on people's health and care needs and on the support they receive from services or through informal networks; targeting adults with long term health needs and people who use/need social care, especially older people, shielded and at risk groups - Black Thrive surveys and community research with BAME communities and homeless migrants to understand black experiences of Covid-19 - Age UK Lambeth experience of coming out of lockdown.